huntermacias/pygame-docs-2.0/README.md

 ```
 ## Contributing

+#### Commit Message Style Guide
+Thank you for contributing to our project!
+In order to keep our commit history consistent and easy to read, we ask that you ### follow these guidelines when writing your commit messages.

+#### Each commit message should begin with a unique emoji that represents the type of change being made.
+Here are some examples:

+- :sparkles: - adding new features
+- :bug:  - fixing a bug
+- :pencil: - updating documentation or comments
+- :art: - making visual or stylistic changes
+- :fire: - removing code or files
+- :truck: - moving or renaming files
+- :zap: - improving performance
+- :construction: - work in progress\

+#### After the emoji, please include a brief, descriptive summary of the change in present tense, starting with a lowercase letter.
+For example:

+:sparkles: Add new feature for user authentication

 ##### We welcome contributions from anyone who is interested in improving this project.
 If you are new to open-source contributions, check out the GitHub documentation on contributing to open-source projects.

 ### Create Default Table - Supabase